 - bios and photos of the four study participants;

 - info about the scientists;

 - several videos with participant interview and footage of the electrical stimulation therapy in action.

 Legal Questions about Restitution for Your Injury

-For legal counsel on obtaining compensation to fund your treatments, Ontarians can contact the injury and disability attorneys Preszler Law for a free legal consultation.
+For legal counsel on obtaining compensation to fund your treatments, Ontarians can contact the injury and disability lawyers Preszler Injury Lawyers for a free legal consultation.
 We invite you to call our Ontario firm at 1-800-JUSTICE® today to see if we may be of service to you.